If I get a penny every time I was asked about how I balance work and life, I could probably retire and live off all that money already.

 “Nothing lasts forever, so live it up, drink it down, laugh it off, avoid the bullshit, take chances & never have regrets, because at one point everything you did was exactly what you wanted.”

 — Marilyn Monroe

 Isn’t she beauty and brains?
 Whether I am having an awesome time or an awful time, I remind myself of Marilyn Monroe’s quote.
 When I am having a good time, I try to be grateful and appreciate every moment.
 When I am having a bad time, I tell myself that this, too, shall pass.
 Sometimes I make mistakes, like losing my temper at a loved one or showing my annoyance at someone for bad work ethics.
-Or sometimes, I hear an amazing praise about me and I go on a cloud nine.
+Or sometimes, I hear amazing praise about me and I go on cloud nine.
 In either circumstance, I come back to reality and just keep on moving forward.
 Because nothing lasts forever.

 Your Guide To Conquering Burnout & Eliminating Overwhelm